mattjh1/mattjh-blog/content/post/grag-app.md

 How do I treat flu?
 ```

-By rephrasing, the system can independently process the query, enabling accurate retrieval and generation.
+Rephrasing reduces the context size sent to the LLM by excluding chat history, leaving more space for retrieval context and enabling accurate generation.

 ##### 2. **Formatting Chat History**